- This event has passed.

 • Please maintain 6 feet of social distance between yourself and those outside of your immediate quarantine circle at all times.

-• Please wear a mask when visiting restrooms/areas outside of the 6 foot radius in front of your parking spot.
+• Please wear a mask at all times, including when visiting restrooms/areas outside of the 6 foot radius in front of your parking spot.

 • At the conclusion of the show, please drive slowly and follow all directions.
 Event staff will be onsite to facilitate exiting.